verbb/events/docs/get-started/upgrading-from-v2.md

-# Upgrading from v1
+# Upgrading from v2
 While the [changelog](https://github.com/verbb/events/blob/craft-5/CHANGELOG.md) is the most comprehensive list of changes, this guide provides high-level overview and organizes changes by category.

 ## Architecture
 The biggest change to Events 3 is the major change in content architecture for the plugin and managing events.
 It's best to familiarise yourself with the change in behaviour, particularly if you customise or extend the Events plugin.

+Events 3 will migrate everything for you seamlessly, with only minimal breaking changes.

 ### Events
 Events no longer define the start and end dates for an event.
-They still exist as elements, but act as a container around your Sessions and Ticket Types.
+Events still exist as elements, but act as a container around your Sessions and Ticket Types.

+This is despite `startDate` and `endDate` still existing on an Event as properties and available as [query params](docs:getting-elements/event-queries), but these now reflect the start and end dates of your collection of Sessions.
+For any Events created on Events 2, there will be no change in behaviour as Events 2 events will only have a single Session, migrated from the previous architecture.

 ### Sessions
 Sessions are where you define your dates for an event.
 Events can have multiple sessions.
 While sessions can be set to be recurring, coming from Events 2, you'll have a single session based off your old event dates.